pydjinni/pydjinni/docs/index.md

 ```

 1. A JSON report is generated that lists all input and output files.
-2. The target directory for both header and source files can be specified separately
+2. The target directory for both header and source files can be specified separately.

 </div>